 - Do your "heat and moisture" work in the morning or evening as much as possible.
 Then your system can offset the effects of washing, drying, mopping, etc. before the afternoon heat arrives.

-- Do turn on the bathroom exhaust fan (or open window slightly) during showers.
-Use plastic shower curtains instead of moisture holding fabric curtains.
+- Turn on the bathroom exhaust fan (or open window slightly) during showers.
+Use plastic shower curtains instead of moisture-holding fabric curtains.

-- Do keep attic ventilators open.
+- Keep your attic ventilators open.
 Attic space can become an oven unless there is good ventilation.

-- Do become familiar with the operating and maintenance requirements of your system.
+- Become familiar with the operating and maintenance requirements of your system.

 - Don't be a "thermostat jiggler."
 Set it at the desired temperature and forget it.
 Frequent changing upsets humidity control and may increase operating costs.

 - Don't open windows after dark.
-Night air may seem cool but it is also moisture-laden.
+The night air may seem cool, but it is also moisture-laden.
 This increases the work your system must do the next day.